zijuncheng/wine/README.md

 ##### GloVe Model
 - The project relies heavily on the GloVe Model where a vector is assigned to a word based on its context (or 'corpus')
-- 3 layers of information are added to the corpus to enrich its understanding of a particular word of flavor: NWF, Wiki and OR (details have been mentioned above).
+- 3 layers of information are added to the corpus to help its understanding of a particular word involving flavor: NWF, Wiki and OR (details have been mentioned above).
-  - NWF sets the foundation of the model's wine knowledge so that it acknowledges the boundaries of different varieties: for example, Chardonnay and Merlot can never be similar due to their distinct flavors and due to the inherent difference of the grapes.
+  - NWF sets the foundation of the model's wine knowledge so that it acknowledges the boundaries of different varieties: for example, Chardonnay and Merlot can never be similar due to their distinct flavors and inherent difference of the grape varieties.
 However, NWF also sets forward some possible linkage between some categories of wines: for instance, Cabernet Sauvignon and Bordeaux Blend, despite of their different wine varieties, could be similar due to their widely overlapping flavors.
   - Wikipedia page on the flavors helps to group similar tastes closer in the vector space.
-For example, after learning from Wiki, peach, apricot and nectarine became close neigbors.
+For example, after learning from Wiki, peach, apricot and nectarine became close.

   Here's some results (mainly for flavors) after learning from NWF and Wiki: